Ninzalo/tmux-style/README.md

 # Your Tmux-style configuration here...

-# Initialize TMUX plugin manager (keep this line at the very bottom of tmux.conf)
+# Initialize Tmux Plugin Manager (keep this line at the very bottom of tmux.conf)
 run '~/.tmux/plugins/tpm/tpm'
 ```